sybilhoangRG/support.balsamiq.com/content/tutorials/landingpages.md

 When we're ready to review at this level of fidelity, we'll do a walkthrough with the team.

-We like do **a lot of review and iteration** at this stage before moving on to visual design.
+We like to do **a lot of review and iteration** at this stage before moving on to visual design.

 ----

 ## Visual Design

-If you the team is satisfied with the direction the product design is headed, you may start thinking about visual design.
+If your team is satisfied with the direction the product design is headed, you may start thinking about visual design.

 ### Iterate Copy